Total Available: 10000 (of 10000)

 Total Available: 1 (of 1)

 Help students learn about the stages of wheat harvest through this fun picture scramble game.
-This kit includes two sets of pictures that highlight the twelves stages of wheat farming that growers endure to achieve a crop to harvest each year.
-This kit goes great with the book Wheat- A True Book, along with a set of wheat heads.
+The kit includes two sets of pictures that highlight the process of growing and harvesting wheat.
+This kit pairs well with the book Wheat- A True Book, along with a set of wheat heads.
 Please check out the book and wheat heads separately.
 This kit needs to be returned.

 Total Available: 9 (of 10)